SheetalPatnaik/Analyzing-Layoffs-in-the-Top-20-Affected-States-of-the-US/README.md

 # **Analyzing Layoffs in the Top 20 Affected States of the US**

-## **Overview**
+## 📌 Overview
-This project analyzes workforce layoffs in the top 20 most affected states in the U.S. The goal is to uncover trends, patterns, and insights using data visualization and analytics.
-The analysis includes historical layoff data, sector-wise trends, geographical distribution, and potential economic implications.
+This project provides an in-depth analysis of workforce layoffs across the top 20 most affected states in the United States.
+The goal is to uncover key trends, patterns, and economic impacts using data visualization, analytics, and statistical insights.

+The analysis explores:
+✔ Historical Layoff Trends – Understanding layoffs over time ✔ Sector-Wise Breakdown – Identifying industries most impacted ✔ Geographical Distribution – Analyzing layoffs across states ✔ Economic Implications – Studying unemployment effects & policy impacts

 ## **Dataset**
 The dataset used in this analysis comprises information on layoffs across different states and industries in the U.S. It includes attributes such as: